msoutopico/capps_doc/omt-plugin.md

 ## Unpacking the project

-When unpacking a project (when importing an OMT package), OmegaT will uncompress the contents of the OMT package, creating a project folder and opening that project in OmegaT.
+When unpacking a project, OmegaT will uncompress the contents of the OMT package, creating a project folder and opening that project in OmegaT.

-If the plugin detects another project in the folder where it tries to unpack (e.g. because the package is being imported from inside the project folder), then it assumes it is the same project and will overwrite it.
+If the plugin detects another project in the folder where it tries to unpack (e.g. because the package is being unpacked from inside the project folder), then it assumes it is the same project and will overwrite it.

 If a `project_save.tmx` file is found in the existing project being overwritten and the package also contains a `project_save.tmx` file, then it asks the user whether that file should be overwritten or not.
 If the user chooses to overwrite it, a timestamped backup is created.
 All other files are overwritten in either case.